 Mr. GILCHREST.
 Do you think that there will ever come a time when we might find some alternative technology that will prove at least as good or safer (sic) than double hulls?

-(Heiwa Co note - here Mr. Gilchrest introduces safety - it is something totally different from oil pollution protection).
+(Heiwa Co note - here Mr. Gilchrest introduces safety - it is something totally different from oil pollution prevention).

 Admiral NORTH.
 The Coast Guard would be happy to look at any design that claims to provide the same kind of zero outflow performance that we see double-hulls providing.